simonkairu/nomaQuote/README.md

 7 Typescript
 ## Support and contact details
-Incase of any support or any idea on how the website can be improved kindly email  simonkairu14@gmail.com
+Incase of any support or any idea on how the website can be improved kindly email  simonkairu14@gmail.com or call 0702027760

 ### [live link](https://simonkairu.github.io/nomaQuote/)